mwherman2000/neo-windocs/windocs/quickstart-csharp/12-roadmap.md

 NEO Blockchain Documentation for .NET Developers ([url](https://github.com/mwherman2000/neo-windocs/tree/master/windocs))

-## Document Status
+## Roadmap

 ### Purpose

-The purpose of this activity is track this document's section by section status.
+The purpose of this activity is track this document's section-by-section status as well as notes for fre

 ### Goals, Non-Goals and Assumptions